3D Turkey Craft

 - sponge paintbrush

-How to build your turkey
+How to make a 3D turkey

 1 – Before you get started you’ll need to create a flat side on your styrofoam ball so that it won’t roll away.
 A serrated knife will work best.
 Cut a small portion off of one side to make one side flat.